-The wide assortment of Foredom accessories makes your flexible shaft power tool very versatile.
-Grinding, sanding, brushing, cutting, buffing and polishing can all be easily accomplished.
-Choose the right accessory for your special needs by referring to the Foredom Accessory Catalog No. 350.
-Accessories may be purchased through your local dealer or by contacting: The Foredom Electric Company, 16 Stony Hill Road, Bethel, CT 06801, (203)792-8622.
+The wide assortment of Foredom[®] accessories makes your flexible shaft power tool very versatile.
+Grinding, sanding, carving, engraving, brushing, cutting, buffing and polishing can all be easily accomplished.
+Choose the right accessory for your applications from the Foredom Accessory Catalog.
+You may purchase accessories from your local dealer, or contact: The Foredom Electric Company, 16 Stony Hill Road, Bethel, CT 06801, (203)792-8622; or on-line at www.foredom.com.